 Mind the team

 The preparation for, and the conduct of, an evidentiary hearing can be a particularly stressful period.
 Tensions run high and morale can plummet.
 First chairs are often also the team leaders; it is up to them to manage the team.
-However, because the first chair tends to focus on her advocacy duties, she may be unaware of friction among team members or of poor morale.
-She also may not have the time to intervene in every petty squabble precipitated by sleep-deprived junior lawyers.
+However, because the first chair tends to focus on advocacy duties, he or she may be unaware of friction among team members or of poor morale.
+He or she also may not have the time to intervene in every petty squabble precipitated by sleep-deprived junior lawyers.
 As second chair, you should therefore take a more hands-on approach to managing the team and keep a constant measure of the team’s collective morale.
 Bring any serious problems to the lead advocate’s attention before relations become overly fraught.

-But keep in mind also that evidentiary hearings should be fun.
+That being said, keep in mind also that evidentiary hearings should be fun.
 Do your best to keep the proceedings light.
 Everyone will be aware of the seriousness of the undertaking, but an opportune joke, a team meal and a healthy sense of self-deprecation can make a stressful situation far more bearable.
 And remember that the team members are, first and foremost, people; modern science has not yet invented arbitration robots.
 Though it might be easy to forget, life continues outside the hearing room.
 Team members may be dealing with pregnant spouses, sick family members or personal issues in addition to their work responsibilities.
-Strive to treat your team members the way that you would like to be treated in those circumstances.
+Strive to treat your team members in the way you would like to be treated in those circumstances.

 Mind the client